 What are the best VA loan lenders in 2019?

-Even though you’ll get a discount with a VA loan, it’s still important to shop around for the best deal.
-In theory, you could apply for a VA loan with any lender but some are better than others.
+Even though you’ll get a discount with the VA loan program, it’s still important to shop around for the best deal.
+In theory, you could apply for a VA loan with any mortgage lender but some are better than others.

-You should choose the lender that will give you the lowest interest rates and most flexible repayment terms.
-Here are the six best VA loan lenders:
+You should choose the lender that will give you the lowest mortgage rates and the most flexible repayment terms.
+Here are the six best VA mortgage lenders:

 Veteran First Mortgage